- Email: email@example.com

-I made a masters degree in design and new products development at the University of Guadalajara in my home country during 2014 and 2016.
-For my final disertation I designed a double sided tape applicator, using participative design methods, rapid prototyping with 3D printing iterations.
+With a masters degree in design and new products development at the University of Guadalajara in my home country during 2014 and 2016.

-My current research interests are design iteration and rework, complex socio-technical systems, circular paradox, and simulation modelling.
+My current research interests are design iteration and rework, complex socio-technical systems, simulation and modelling.

-My PhD research looks to develop an understanding of the influence of the design iteration and rework in new products and design processes, considering the vicious and virtuous circles as a complex socio-technical problem.
+My PhD research looks to develop an understanding on the influence of design iteration and rework in new products and design processes.

-Under the guidance of my supervisors Professor Alison McKay and Dr Mark Robinson, I have been working on the construction of a conceptual model considering feedback loops and exploring how to translate this to a simulation model to support design managers in the decision making process.
+Under the guidance of my supervisors Professor Alison McKay and Dr Mark Robinson, I have been working on the construction of a conceptual model that explores interplays between different kinds of feedback loops with a view to producing tools that design managers can use to inform decisions about allocating resources and when to stop

 - Masters in New Product Development, 2014-2016.
 University of Guadalajara, Jalisco, Mexico.